Accelerating the variational quantum eigensolver using parallelism: Outlining the problem

 \section{Outlining the problem}

 The Hubbard model~\cite{Hubbard1963} is one of the simplest models of interacting electrons on a lattice, making it a good target for NISQ devices.
-The 2D model has remained unsolved despite decades of research~\cite{LeBlanc2015}, and is thought to be relevant to applications such as high-temperature superconductivity~\cite{Dagotto1994}.
+Despite decades of research, a full description of the 2D model beyond approximations is still an open problem~\cite{LeBlanc2015}, and is thought to be relevant to applications such as high-temperature superconductivity~\cite{Dagotto1994}.

 In this paper, we will concern ourselves with solving the half-filled $2\times 1$ Hubbard model for $t=1,\,U=2$; a case which has previously been investigated thoroughly on Rigetti hardware~\cite{Montanaro2020}.
 Using the Jordan-Wigner transform, the $2 \times 1$ model would map onto four qubits.
 However, we will make use of the compressed representation outlined in~\cite{Montanaro2020} which allows us to map the Hamiltonian onto two qubits.
 The compressed Hubbard Hamiltonian on two sites is now as follows: